Electronic Commerce Law

 Type of Exam and Exam Period

-You will have to complete 5 multiple choice quizzes and two essays in the course of the semester.
-Essays are due before December 31, 2019.
+You will have to complete five multiple choice quizzes and two short essays in the course of the semester.
+The essay assignments will be due on 31 December 2021.

 Registration for the Exam